Saint-Gédéon, Quebec: Religion

-According to the Institut de la statistique du Québec, Roman Catholicism had adherents in the municipality in 2001, with more than 96% of the population concentrated in one parish, Saint-Antoine-de-Padoue.
-There were 55 atheists (3%), and 15 Protestants (1%).
+According to the 2021 Census of Population conducted by Statistics Canada, Roman Catholicism had adherents in the municipality in 2021.
+There were 395 atheists (18%).
 Residents of Saint-Gédéon belonging to other religions represented less than 1% of the population.

 There is a Roman Catholic cemetery, cimetière Saint-Antoine-de-Padoue.
 Saint-Gédéon has a permanent deacon, Daniel Audy, M.A., who was ordained by Mgr Couture, on June 7, 1991 of the feast day of the Sacred Heart.

-Culture
+Arts and culture

 Louis Hémon wrote the first draft of Maria Chapdelaine while staying in Saint-Gédéon in 1912.